paris-saclay-cds/data-science-workshop-2019/README.md

 This workshop intends to give an introduction to some of these topics using Python and the PyData ecosystem.
 It is not a course on deep learning.

+*Note: the material in this repo is WIP, not the finalized material.*

 ## Program

 ### Day 1 -  Data wrangling, exploration, and visualisation